 Over-allotment transactions involve sales by the underwriters of ADSs in excess of the number of ADSs the underwriters are obligated to purchase.
 This creates a syndicate short position which may be either a covered short position or a naked short position.
 In a covered short position, the number of ADSs over-allotted by the underwriters is not greater than the number of ADSs that they may purchase in the over-allotment option.
-In a naked short position, the number of ADSs that they purchase in the over-allotment option.
+In a naked short position, the number of ADSs involved is greater than the number of ADSs that they purchase in the over-allotment option.
 The underwriters may close out any short position by exercising their over-allotment option and/or purchasing ADSs in the open market.
-[The underwriters will not purchase ordinary shares in the open market to close out any such short position.]
+The underwriters will not purchase ordinary shares in the open market to close out any such short position.